Don Peterson

 Donald K. Peterson is an American executive.
 Creator and former CEO of Avaya, he was formerly the CFO of Lucent.

+Early life and education

 Peterson graduated from Worcester Polytechnic Institute in 1971 and Dartmouth College Tuck School of Business in 1973.

+Career

+Peterson became CEO of the newly formed Avaya in 2000 and held that role until he stepped down in 2006.

+Personal life

+Peterson and his wife, Maureen, through the Peterson Family Foundation, established the Peterson Family Professorship at the Center for Life Sciences and Bioengineering at Worcester Polytechnic Institute.